centrifugal/centrifuge/README.md

 		})
 	})

 	// Run node.
+This method does not block.
+See also node.Shutdown method
+	// to finish application gracefully.
-This method does not block. if err := node.Run(); err != nil {
+	if err := node.Run(); err != nil {
 		log.Fatal(err)
 	}